slowreadr/elm-sample/README.md

-# elm-sample
+# elm-starter
-sample elm app as gh-page
+starter for elm projects